dsc-courses/dsc40a-2025-fa/faqs.md

 <script type="text/javascript" async src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML"> </script>

 Moving forward, we're going to **try** and update this page each week to provide answers to questions asked (1) live in lecture, (2) at [q.dsc40a.com](https://docs.google.com/forms/d/e/1FAIpQLSfEaSAGovXZCk_51_CVI587CcGW1GZH1w4Y50dKDzoLEX3D4w/viewform) during lecture, (3) on Campuswire, and (4) in the relevant Reflection and Feedback Form.
-If you have other related questions, feel free to post them on Ed.
+If you have other related questions, feel free to post them on Campuswire.

 Jump to: